 At long last, the summer of 2017 has met its demise.
 Speaking for myself, this is great news.
 I love the cold!
 I love wearing jackets and hoodies outside, and I love wearing blanket capes inside.
 My ideal morning is spent with black coffee and visible breath while I mumble Harry Nilsson.
 I don’t think winter is quite what he meant when he said he wanted the weather to suit his clothes, but that’s how I’ve always interpreted it.

 Speaking of cleaning dirt and debris, you want to make sure you clear your windows, doors, and gutters of leaves.
 It is the fall, of course, so this may seem like a no-brainer; however, raking your yard is only the start of it.
 Leaves are going to be blown into every nook and cranny of your house, and they’ll need to be cleaned out.
-They’ll clog your window and door tracks and, even worse, pack into your downspouts, preventing rain from running off your property normally.
+They’ll clog your window and door tracks and, even worse, pack into your downspouts.
+Clogged gutters will prevent rain from running off your property normally.
+This step is no different than what you’d do for spring cleaning.
 It’s definitely a weekend-long project, but you won’t regret ticking it off your list.

 Leaves aren’t the only invaders during the fall season.
 When the cold hits, you’re going to get a lot of critters looking to warm up in your home, especially if you live next to the woods, like me.
 I’ll never get tired of seeing a group of deer dash through my backyard, but I can live without the grumpy old groundhog trying to burrow into my basement.
 It’s important to patch holes in any mouldings, window or door frames, or other vulnerable spots, to make sure animals can’t wriggle their way in.
 Also, make sure to store your patio furniture, so animals don’t nest under them.
 Any cover is better than no cover, and believe me, those pests will make do.
 Don’t give ‘em the option.

 Other than these specifics tasks, I like to do a general inspection of all the windows in my home, especially those I never use.
 I’m referring to windows you might find in your basement or attic, or the odd ducks that are somewhat out of reach.
 If you’re anything like me, you rarely, if ever, look at these things, which probably means nobody has in years.
-That annoying draft you’ve been feeling all this time could be coming from one of these very windows, and the solution could be as easy as swapping out the weatherseal.
+That cold draft you’ve been feeling all this time could be coming from one of these very windows.
+In that case, the solution could be as easy as swapping out the weatherseal.
 It’s worth getting the stepladder out to take a look at them.

 When it comes to my favorite season, the last thing I want to do is gnaw my fingernails in anxiety as the cold elbows its way into my home.
-Suffice to say, I look forward to the winter so much more once I’ve gotten through this list of honey-do’s.
-Mom always told me that if something’s bothering you, get it done now, so you don’t have to worry about it later.
-Nothing is better than relaxing in a toasty and secure home while the world outside chills over, confident in my knowledge that I won’t actually have to deal with it.
+Suffice to say, I look forward to the winter so much more once I finish going over this list of honey-do’s.
+Mom always told me, if something’s bothering you, get it done now, so you don’t have to worry about it later.
+Nothing is better than relaxing in a toasty and secure home.
+While the world outside chills over, I’ll be confident that I won’t have to deal with the cold.